© Arinahabich08 | Dreamstime.com

 Consider these tips to ensure that the frozen yogurt you’re eating isn’t sabotaging your diet:

-- Watch your portions.
+- Watch your portion size.
 As with any sugary treat, moderation is key.
 The larger the portion, the more fat, calories, and sugar you’ll consume.
-When eating frozen yogurt, stick to about one-half cup, and when you’re at your local restaurant, choose the smallest size available (keeping in mind that the smallest size might be a “kids” or “junior” size).
+When eating frozen yogurt, stick to about one-half cup, and when you’re at your local restaurant, choose the smallest size available, keeping in mind that the smallest size might be a “kids” or “junior” size.
+(For more on portion sizes in general, click here.)

 - Choose the right toppings.
 Adding chocolate chips, hot fudge, whipped cream, and caramel to your frozen yogurt would make a divine sundae, but that means additional fat and sugar.
 Opt for fresh fruit, nuts, or low-fat granola instead.